-Brittany is a member of the Illinois State Bar Association; the Peoria County Bar Association, where she serves on the Young Lawyer’s Committee; and the Women’s Bar Association of Illinois.
+Brittany is a member of the Illinois State Bar Association; the Peoria County Bar Association; and the Women’s Bar Association of Illinois.

 Brittany joined Davis & Campbell in the Peoria office in 2019, right after graduating law school.